a4sh3u/ethereum-ev-charging/README.md

 - install Node (developed with v8.9.2)
 - install Truffle package, the solidity compiler and deployer: `npm install -g truffle`
 - install all dependencies: `npm install`
-- start a local Ethereum blockchain server using one of the avaliable methods:
+- start a local Ethereum blockchain server using one of the available methods:
     - using Ganache app: https://github.com/trufflesuite/ganache
     - using docker Ganache image: `docker run -d -p 8545:8545 trufflesuite/ganache-cli:latest -a 10 --debug`
     - using Ganache-cli (ex.
 TestRPC): `npm install -g ganache-cli` and `ganache-cli -a 10 --debug`
 - install chrome extension Metamask: https://metamask.io/

 ### Deploy and start app
-- take an account address from the blockchain accounts add add it to `DataStore#ReceivingAccount` to act as the business reciver account.
+- take an account address from the blockchain accounts add it to `UbiContract#ReceivingAccount` to act as the business receiver account.
-- compile contracts: `truffle compile`
+- compile contracts: `truffle compile --all`
 - deploy to blockchain: `truffle migrate --reset`
 - start Frontend: `npm run dev`
 - open browser at http://localhost:8080/